madcampos/madcampos.github.io/src/content/blog/2024/02/metadata-for-the-masses.md

 The most basic tag to add is [`<title>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title), it is your page's title and what will show on the browser tab bar.

 You can also add [`<link>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link), you can say what the link is about with the [`rel`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel) attribute.
-Two super important values for that attribute are [`alternate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#alternate) and [`cnanonical`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#canonical), they provide an alternative version of the document and the reference url for the document, respectively.
+Two super important values for that attribute are [`alternate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#alternate) and [`cnanonical`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#canonical), they provide an alternative version of the document and the reference URL for the document, respectively.

 The most _meta_ of all the tags is [`<meta>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta).
 It provides a mechanism to set extra _metadata_ about the content, specifically using the attributes [`name`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#name) and [`content`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#content).